Micro Machines (video game): Development

 In 1990, the founders of Codemasters, David and Richard Darling, were at the Consumer Electronics Show in Las Vegas, and were impressed with the popularity of the Nintendo Entertainment System in the US.
 They wanted to develop games for the system, but did not have a licence from Nintendo.
 In October 1989, programmer Andrew Graham developed a prototype, California Buggy Boys, a racing game with a top-down view on a scrolling dune-based race track.
 Its two player mode, based on the 1983 Adventure International game Rally Speedway, does not employ split screen, a technique that is hard to achieve on NES hardware.
-Instead, it features two players racing on a single screen, and hugging the screen edges as the distance between them grows.
+Instead, two players race on a single screen, hugging the screen edges as the distance between them grows.
 Once the distance is large enough, the winning player gains a point – a difference from Rally Speedway, in which the losing player gains a time penalty instead.

 The prototype was showcased with multiple consoles networked.
 It featured buggies similar to those in Power Drift, targeting the United States market.
 Codemasters then obtained a licensing deal with Galoob, wanting a game based on its Micro Machines toys.
 California Buggy Boys was used as a base, and Galoob sent a good selection of toys to Codemasters.